 Unlike the other situations discussed in this article, there is a two-way technology flow in a cross-licensing situation.
-The parties in a cross-license are licensing their respective technologies to each other.53
+The parties in a cross-license are licensing their respective technologies to each other.
+They might be viewed as a subset of patent pools.